Advancing the phenomenology of GeV-scale axion-like particles: Meson spectroscopy and ALP interactions

 is the excited scalar-pseudoscalar nonet, with $S_{hh}$ denoting the second heavy scalar fields.
 Here, $\pi_{E}$ is associated to $\pi(1300)$, $K_{E}$ to $K(1460)$, $\eta_{N}$ to $\eta(1295)$ and $\eta_{S}$ to $\eta(1440)$.
 The association assumes that the mentioned states are 2-quark bound states, although there is ambiguity.
 As in the axial-vector sector, the covariant derivative has the form $D_{\mu}\Phi_{h} = \partial_{\mu}\Phi_{h} - g_{1E}(L_{\mu}\Phi_{h} - \Phi_{h}R_{\mu})$, and $G = G_{0}$.

 Following Ref.~\cite{Parganlija:2016yxq}, we drop the terms proportional to $\alpha, \lambda_{0}^{*},\lambda_{1}^{*},\xi_{1}, h_{1}^{*},\kappa_{1-4}$.
-It implies, in particular, the absence of the mixing between the heavy and light pseudoscalar mesons.
+It implies, in particular, the absence of mixing between the heavy and light pseudoscalar mesons.
 We comment on its consequences in Sec.~\ref{app:open-problems}.
-We also set $S_{hh} = 0$, as similarly to the nonet $S_{h}$, they are not expected to contribute sizeably to the interactions.
+We also set $S_{hh} = 0$, as similarly to the nonet $S_{h}$, they are not expected to significantly affect the interactions.

 The interactions of $\Phi_{h}$ with vector and light pseudoscalar mesons are obtained with the help of the transformation~\eqref{eq:VA-shift}; it induces the vertices $\Phi_{h}\Phi V$, $\Phi_{h}\Phi \Phi \Phi$, dominating the decays of $\Phi_{h}$ and hence ALPs, due to the mixing with heavy pseudoscalars.